fmoel/BlenderGRBL/README.md

 - GCode: Is the Gcode that will be send.
 (Currently single line, this means max 70 characters with GRBL 1.1 running on the CNC machine)
 - Icon: Name of the ICON for the button in the control panel.
 A list can be found here: [Blendicons](https://wilkinson.graphics/blender-icons/) or in the development panel of Blender itself.

+Animation
+- Copy milling end location: Will copy the cutter location to another blender objet.
+Can be used to animate the CNC machine

+Work Coordinates
+- working coords show: Make the working coordinates stored in the machine visible
+- Display as: Gives Blender options to show points in 3d space
+- Size: the size of the coordinate object in meters
+- Xray: If switched on, visible through objects

 Clicking beside the díalog box or pressing ESC will cancel the transaction and the changes are omitted

 ## Control panel